sigma7863/notebook-navigator/docs/startup-process.md

 #### Ongoing sync (`isInitialLoad=false`)

-- Vault events debounce a cache rebuild.
+- Create, delete, and rename events debounce a cache rebuild.
+- Modify events buffer files and flush after `TIMEOUTS.FILE_OPERATION_DELAY`; the flush records stat changes via `recordFileChanges` and queues content refresh for non-markdown files only.
+Markdown content generation is queued by the metadata-change flush after Obsidian has indexed the save.
 - Diff processing is deferred with a zero-delay `setTimeout` and uses the same `calculateFileDiff` + `recordFileChanges` / `removeFilesFromCache` flow.
 - Renames seed `MemoryFileCache` with the old record, move preview/feature-image artifacts, then schedule a diff to reconcile mtimes.